 Each institution's specific countercyclical buffer rate is a weighted average of the countercyclical capital buffers that apply in the jurisdictions where the relevant credit exposures are located.
 The Financial Policy Committee (FPC) is responsible for setting the UK CCyB rate (for credit exposures located in the UK), and has indicated that this will be set at 1% in normal economic conditions.
-As of 31 December 2018 the UK CCyB is maintained at 1%.
+As of 31 December 2019 the UK CCyB was maintained at 1%.
+In March 2020 the FPC reduced UK CCyB to 0% as one of the measures to counteract the economic impact of the Covid-19 crisis.